ddhad/nbs_sk/README.md

 # https://nbs.sk/en/press/news-overview/ spider and API

-Scrapy crawler scraping data from nbs.sk, and FastAPI endpoints to update, delete and filter items from Sqlite3 database.
+Scrapy crawler scraping data from nbs.sk, and FastAPI endpoints to update, delete and filter items from Sqlite database.
 <pre>
 /articles/             Lists all items from database
 /articles/?date=       Returns items with matching date